Writing a Philosophy Paper

 4. Organization (20%).
 Is the paper clearly organized, with section breaks where appropriate and “sign post” language to guide the reader from one idea to the next?
 Do the transitions between paragraphs in a given section make sense?
 Do the transitions between sections make sense?
 Are you making clear to the reader what work each section of the paper is supposed to be doing?

-5. Grammar, punctuation and spelling (20%) I expect your essay to be free from any grammar, punctuation or spelling errors.
-Errors that render your meaning unclear, and thus make it difficult for a reader to understand what you mean, will especially count against you.
+5. Grammar, punctuation and spelling: -1% per error.
+I expect your essay to be free from any grammar, punctuation or spelling errors.

-I will assign a letter grade for each of these five criteria.
-The final grade for your paper will be the average of those five initial grades.
+I will assign a letter grade for each of the first four criteria.
+The final grade for your paper will be the average of those four initial grades, minus any points deducted for errors in grammar, spelling and punctuation, and minus any other penalities (e.g., for turing your paper in late).

 III.
 Technical Details